bctan87/bctan87.github.io/README.md

 ![980](./assets/images/screencap3.png)

 Changes:
-- h2 are no longer inline, they are now centered
+- h2s are no longer inline; they are now centered

 ### @media screen 768